LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Limitations in both the graph language and UML forces the invention of a modeling language that can represent all kinds of Logtalk entities and entity relations.
-Currently we use the following DOT shapes (libraries, entities, predicates, and files) and arrows (entity, predicate, and file relations):
+Currently we use the following Graphviz DOT shapes (libraries, entities, predicates, and files) and arrows (entity, predicate, and file relations):

 - libraries
 	`tab` (lightsalmon)